 Restructuring is challenging for the entire company.
 Once the symptoms of distress finally come to light, uncertainty typically sweeps through the workforce.
 At the same time, other stakeholders often respond by imposing restrictions: shareholders may call for action plans as well as additional information and reports; banks may activate special in-house departments; customers may shift orders to alternative sources; credit insurers may restrict or eliminate limits; and suppliers may apply more stringent conditions of delivery.
 These stakeholders may also be joined by new players, as in the cases of a sale of company shares or loans to appropriately specialized investors.
 Management finds itself challenged to continue running the day-to-day operations of the company, implement an organizational and financial restructuring, and manage the interests of all the various stakeholders.
 This is where a Chief Restructuring Officer (CRO) can play a critical role.

 A consortium acquired a telecommunications company that was the product of a recent and not yet fully integrated merger.
 After the acquisition, the new management team immediately announced plans for an operational integration, including a threat of workforce reductions, site closures, and other changes in process.
 Resignations and the establishment of a corporate works council quickly followed.

-The investors realized they needed to address the situation quickly and Alexion Partners was choosen as key advisor.
+The investors realized they needed to address the situation quickly and Alexion Partners was choosen as key consultant.